mcruz206/LearnAI-Bootcamp/lab02.3-pcl_and_cognitive_services/README.md

-# lab02.3-cognitive_services - Developing Intelligent Applications with Cognitive Services
+# lab02.3-pcl_and_cognitive_services - Using Portable Class Libraries to Simplify App Development with Cognitive Services

 This hands-on lab guides you through creating an intelligent Windows (UWP) application from end-to-end using Cognitive Services (Computer Vision API, Emotion API, Face API).
+We will focus on the ImageProcessing portable class library (PCL), discussing its contents and how to use it in your own applications.

 In this workshop, you will:
 - Learn about some of the various Cognitive Services APIs